geotrellis/geotrellis-site/docs/tutorials/webservice/spray.rst

 HttpService
 ^^^^^^^^^^^
-Finlally we create ``src/main/scala/GeoTrellisServiceActor.scala`` where we will define our route structure.
+Finally we create ``src/main/scala/GeoTrellisServiceActor.scala`` where we will define our route structure.

 .. code-block:: scala